 example:image: nginx:1.16ports:- 8080:80

-Then let's suppose we create a new release and update the application config to instead have the port bound to port 9090 on the host.
+Then let's suppose we create a new release and update the application config to have a newer version of nginx.

 example:image: nginx:1.17ports:- 8080:80